waikato-llm/audio-dataset-converter/README.md

                           [-l {DEBUG,INFO,WARNING,ERROR,CRITICAL}]

-Tool for testing generators by outputting the generated variables and their associatd values.
+Tool for testing generators by outputting the generated variables and their associated values.
 Available generators: dirs, list, null, range

-optional arguments:
+options:
   -h, --help            show this help message and exit -g GENERATOR, --generator GENERATOR
                         The generator plugin to use. (default: None)